-Mukesh was kow for a melancholic quality that would move you into tears.
+Mukesh was known for a melancholic quality that would move you into tears.
 On the legendary singer's death anniversary today, we present some interesting facts from the life of the celebrated artist.

 The man with the golden voice - Mukesh